 Because Remote Control is relaying an existing session rather than starting a new one, the experience on the phone is identical to what you had on the laptop: same project context, same MCP servers connected, same working directory, same files, same conversation memory.
 There is nothing to reconfigure.
 If your laptop session had three MCP servers wired up and a 40-turn conversation loaded, the phone picks that up exactly.

 For the 95%-at-the-laptop workflow, this is excellent.
 You step away from your desk to grab coffee, Claude is still grinding on a long refactor, and you can glance at it from your phone, approve a permission prompt, or send a quick follow-up.
-No setup, no cost, no separate environment.
+No setup, no extra cost on top of your Claude plan, no separate environment.

 Remote Control requires your laptop to be on, awake, networked, and running the Claude Code session.
 This is not a criticism, it is inherent to the design.
 Remote Control is a remote, not a remote computer.
 The session lives on your machine; the phone is a window into it.